Ohio Supreme Court Amends Rules of Practice and Procedure

 Other changes include an effort to protect the identity and information of victims of domestic violence and other at-risk persons, by allowing service to be made with the Ohio Secretary of State instead of the individuals themselves.

 There are many more changes to review in addition to the ones discussed above and this post provides only a snapshot of what went into effect July 1.
 For Court News Ohio’s take on significant changes, please click here.
-If you would like to access a complete list of amendments, you can visit the Ohio Supreme Courts website and review the Ohio Rules of Court page, here.
+If you would like to access a complete list of amendments, you can visit the Ohio Supreme Court's Ohio Rules of Court page.

 MRJ clerk Matthew Weigel contributed to this post.